asiermarques/Notes/leadership-and-management-books.md

 ## Teams and culture

 - Dynamic Reteaming: The Art and Wisdom of Changing Teams by Heidi Helfand
+- Team Topologies: Organizing Business and Technology Teams for Fast Flow by Matthew Skelton and Manuel Pais
 - The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni
 - Elastic Leadership: Growing self-organizing teams by Roy Osherove